TIPS & FAQS

 Can I filter boiling water through the Sport Berkey™ filtration bottle for making hot tea?

-Hot water can break down the filter element and compromise its efficiency so we recommend that you first filter the source water through the Sport Berkey™ filtration bottle then afterward boil the filtered water for your tea.
+Hot water can break down the filter element and compromise its efficiency so we recommend that you first filter the source water through the Sport Berkey™ filtration bottle then afterwards boil the filtered water for your tea.